Ni Kuang: Arrival in Hong Kong

 Chinese Communist Party.
 He left a month later and returned to Shanghai, where his remaining family members paid a human smuggler for him to travel to Hong Kong.
 Ni arrived in Kowloon on 5 July 1957, having passed through Guangzhou and Portuguese Macau.
-Since then, Ni had never set foot in Mainland China.
+Since then, Ni had never set foot in mainland China.

+Writing career

 Ni's science fiction novels usually take the form of detective/mystery stories featuring extraterrestrial life as a deus ex machina to explain the impossible and implausible.
 His best known works are the Wisely Series (Wai See-lei 衛斯理) and Dr Yuen (Yuen Chun-hap 原振俠) novel series, both of which have been adapted into films and television series.
 His criticism of communism is evident in some of these works.

 Ni also co-wrote scripts with Chang Cheh for the Shaw Brothers Studio, including for the films One-Armed Swordsman, The Assassin and Crippled Avengers.
 As the screenwriter for the 1972 film Fist of Fury, he did not receive credit for creating the protagonist, Chen Zhen, who was played by Bruce Lee.
 The credits listed director Lo Wei as author.
 Chen Zhen became a popular Chinese culture hero and the subject of numerous remakes and adaptations of Fist of Fury.
 Notable actors such as Jet Li and Donnie Yen have portrayed Chen Zhen on screen after Bruce Lee.
 Ni wrote the screenplay for China's first superhero film Inframan.

 Ni was a friend and fan of the wuxia writer Louis Cha.
 He wrote at least one extended segment in Cha's novel Demi-Gods and Semi-Devils when Cha was on holiday in Europe, although much of his additions were excised in Cha's first revision.
-Ni, while helping Cha write nearly 40 days of serialisation while Cha was abroad, made A'zi, a character in Demi-Gods and Semi-Devils, blind in the story.
-Cha had since edited his novel.
+Ni, while helping Cha write nearly 40 days of serialisation while Cha was abroad, made A'zi, a character in Demi-Gods and Semi-Devils that he didn't like blind in the story.
+Cha had gone through a lot of trouble to revert this event in his novel afterwards.

-In 1992, Ni immigrated to the United States and settled in San Francisco, where he continued his writing career.
+In 1992, Ni immigrated to the United States and settled in San Francisco, where he continued his writing career and became a naturalized United States citizen.
 However, he remigrated to Hong Kong in 2006 because his wife could not adjust to the lifestyle in the United States.

 Personal life

 Ni was a Protestant Christian convert from Buddhism.
 He was baptized in 1986 at Lin Shun South Road Church in Taipei.

 Ni had four brothers and two sisters: Ni Yifang (倪亦方), Ni Yixiu (倪亦秀), Ni Yijian (倪亦儉), Ni Yiping (倪亦平), Isabel Nee (倪亦舒) and Ni Yijing (倪亦靖).
 He was married to Li Guozhen (李果珍) while his younger brother, Ni Yiping, was married to Li's younger sister.

 Ni and Li Guozhen had a son and daughter.
 Their daughter is Ni Sui (倪穗).
 Their son, Joe Nieh (倪震), works in the Hong Kong entertainment industry and is married to actress Vivian Chow.
-He reportedly died from skin cancer at a cancer rehabilitation center in Hong Kong on 3 July 2022 at the age of 87.